 The Ultimate Blog Post Checklist

-Small businesses looking to start a blog are in for a treat.
+Small businesses looking to create a blog are in for a treat.
 A blog provides a platform to showcase both your knowledge and your brand, so it’s an essential asset to your marketing strategy.
-That said, starting a blog from scratch with no experience can be intimidating, especially when it comes to knowing what to do before you hit ‘Publish.’.
+That said, starting a blog from scratch with no experience can be intimidating, especially when it comes to knowing what to do before you hit ‘Publish’.
 With so many boxes to check and details to refine for a single article, creating a blog requires a systematic, step-by-step approach.
 That’s why this blog post checklist will be your new best friend.

 Why start a blog?

-Creating your own blog for your small business has three main benefits:
+Starting a blog for your small business has three main benefits:

 It’s extremely helpful for SEO purposes.
 Search engines are always looking for fresh content, and a consistent blogging strategy is exactly what Google is seeking.
 As you produce a growing volume of content, search engines will index your website more often so they can display your latest posts in search results.
 More blog posts also equate to more pages on search engines, which means more potential traffic.
 Increased traffic to your website translates to more prospective customers.
+You can brush up on your skills and check out our SEO for bloggers tips.

 Blogging helps establish you as an expert in your industry.
 Even if your business is within a niche market, you’ll undoubtedly have some competition that offers a similar product or service.
 Sure, there are ways to differentiate yourself in terms of marketing, but showing that your brand is knowledgeable says a lot to potential clients.
 Within your posts, you also have the opportunity to show off your personality, further differentiating your business from competition.
+If you're unsure where your blog might fit in, read up on blog niche ideas and popular types of blogs to find some inspiration.

 A blog creates a path from your brand to your audience, allowing you to cultivate and connect with your community.
 Whether it’s first-time, long-time, or potential customers, having a place to join in on the conversation with a business helps build trust and encourages repeat buyers.